iqm-finland/cortex-cli/README.rst

 Multiple configuration files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, all Cortex CLI commands read the configuration file from the default location ``~/.config/iqm-cortex-cli/config.json``.
-You can specify a different filepath by providing ``--config-file`` value, for example:
+You can specify a different filepath by providing the ``--config-file`` value, for example:

 .. code-block:: bash